 I just completed a Master Bathroom Remodel project for a client and the end result was beyond my expectations.
 My client and I couldn’t be happier.
 The transformation from before to after was a step by step process and the end result truly captured my client’s style and personality.
-For me, it’s taking what was, seeing it’s full potential, and transforming it – similar to a caterpillar transforming into a magical stunning butterfly and this is why I do what I do.
+For me, it’s taking what is, seeing it’s full potential, and transforming it – similar to a caterpillar transforming into a magnificent butterfly in all it’s glory and this is my purpose in life.
 I’d like to share my process for how I worked on the design project from concept to completion.

 Bathroom Remodel Project: Millbrae Condominium built in 1978

-Client has owned his condo for 8 years and decided to finally jump in and remodel his master bathroom so that it is more up to date.
+Client has owned his condo for 8 years and decided to finally jump in and remodel his master bathroom so that it is more up to date reflecting his style.

 Solution: Remove the wall separating vanity from shower and toilet to open up the space.
 Add an exhaust fan to draw out excess moisture and stale humid air improving the quality of indoor air.
 Replace all bath fittings and fixtures so it is up to date.
 Add tiles to shower wall and replace floor tiles.
 Incorporate additional storage with a shower niche, custom cabinet shelf above toilet and wall niche by vanity.
 Keep existing door and move to the front of vanity so that there is a separate entrance from the master bedroom to the master bathroom.